27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 4. La Cocotera – best hostel for digital nomads and long term travelers

-Read: We also have a detailed guide on the best hostels in Tarifa
+Read: we also have a detailed guide on the best hostels in Tarifa.

 1. Ohana Tarifa Hostel